gear-foundation/gear-wiki/docs/examples/Gaming/game-of-chance.md

 ## Source code

-The source code of the Game of Chance smart contract and an implementation of its testing are available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/frontend/apps/game-of-chance).
+The source code of the Game of Chance program and an implementation of its testing are available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/frontend/apps/game-of-chance).
 They can be used as is or modified to suit your own scenarios.

-For more details about testing smart contracts written on Gear, refer to the [Program Testing](/docs/developing-contracts/testing) article.
+For more details about testing programs written on Gear, refer to the [Program Testing](/docs/developing-contracts/testing) article.